Insurikai/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.forEach: modifies the parent array.
+.map: creates a new array and modifies that.
 2. What is the difference between a function and a method?
+A method is housed in a class and dont need to use the "function" keyword where a function does.
 3. What is closure?
+A closure is the concept where a nested object has access to all of the functions/variables of its parents
 4. Describe the four rules of the 'this' keyword.
+New: this is defined as the object which the function is assigned. "let Doug = new Parent(); this === Doug"
+Window: this is the window and the returned value is whatever value window has stored, or "undefined" if "no scope". "this.name = undefined"
+Explicit: this is defined by what is passed in to call(), apply(), or . "parent.call({name: "johnny", skills: [] })"
+Implicit: this is defined by the object where the function/property is called on "this.age"

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() calls the constructor of the class which this class extends from, it is needed so that the properties of the parent class can be inherited.
 ## Project Set up

 Follow these steps to set up and work on your project: